jazzband/pip-tools/README.rst

     sqlparse==0.3.0           # via django-debug-toolbar

-As you can see above, even though a ``2.2`` release of Django is available, the dev requirements only include a ``2.1`` because they were constrained.
+As you can see above, even though a ``2.2`` release of Django is available, the dev requirements only include a ``2.1`` version of Django because they were constrained.
 Now both compiled requirements files can be installed safely in the dev environment.

 Example usage for ``pip-sync``
 ==============================